Jason Peters: Philadelphia Eagles

-Peters had been unhappy with his contract and had not been attending the Bills’ offseason activities after staging a holdout in 2008 during training camp.
-On April 17, 2009, the Buffalo Bills traded Peters to the Philadelphia Eagles and received their first round pick (28th overall, used to select center Eric Wood) and fourth round pick (121st overall, used to select tight end Shawn Nelson) in the 2009 NFL Draft and a conditional sixth round pick in the 2010 NFL Draft (used to select linebacker Danny Batten).
+On April 17, 2009, the Bills traded Peters to the Philadelphia Eagles and received their first round pick (28th overall, used to select center Eric Wood) and fourth round pick (121st overall, used to select tight end Shawn Nelson) in the 2009 NFL draft and a conditional sixth round pick in the 2010 NFL draft (used to select linebacker Danny Batten).
+Peters had been unhappy with his contract and had not been attending the Bills' offseason activities after staging a holdout in 2008 during training camp.

-On April 17, 2009, the Philadelphia Eagles announced they had signed Peters to a six-year, $60 million contract for him to remain in Philadelphia through 2014.
-The Eagles opted to void Peters' previous contract he signed with the Bills that had two years remaining.
+Upon the trade becoming official, the Eagles signed Peters to a six–year, $60 million contract that included $25 million guaranteed.
+The contract restructured the remaining two years from Peters' previous deal with the Buffalo Bills and added a four year extension that had a maximum value of $60 million total after potential incentives and bonuses were included..
 Head coach Andy Reid added, "Jason Peters is the best left tackle in football.
 He is a powerful and athletic tackle and I have admired his play over the last few years on film."

 Peters was selected to the 2010 Pro Bowl and 2011 Pro Bowl as a starter and was a 2010 second-team All-Pro selection.
 On March 28, 2012, Peters ruptured his Achilles tendon during an offseason workout.
 He ruptured it a second time in May 2012 after the equipment he was using to move around his house malfunctioned.
 He was placed on the active/non-football injury list on July 22, 2012, before the start of training camp.

 On February 26, 2014, Peters signed a new five-year deal worth $51.3 million with the Eagles.